Skip to main content

 Geometry & Geometric Analysis Seminar

-The Geometry and Geometric Analysis (GAGA) Seminar is an opportunity for geometers, topologists, and others from TCU and UT Arlington to learn about new topics of mutual interest.
+The Geometry and Geometric Analysis (GAGA) Seminar is an opportunity for geometers, topologists, and others from TCU and other campuses to learn about new topics of mutual interest.
 GAGA meets most weeks during the school year.
 You can find notes from past talks at the GAGA Note Repository, located in a secure off-campus location.

-The next meeting of GAGA will be Thursday, August 22 from 4 to 5 pm in Tucker Technology (TUC) 243.
-Zhaoting Wei from Texas A&M-Commerce will speak on The Grothendieck-Riemann-Roch Theorem, Superconnections, and Index Theorems.
-You can also attend via Zoom.
+The next meeting of GAGA will be Tuesday, February 25 from 4 to 5 pm in Tucker Technology Center (TUC) 243.
+Ken Richardson and Igor Prokorenkov will lecture on "Reidemeister and Analytic Torsion ."

 Previous Seminars